roberto-ceraolo/starter-portfolio-theme/content/project/causality/index.md

 ---
 title: Independence regularization for improving out-of-distribution generalization
-summary: Study with the endgoal of improving generalization capabilities of deep learning algorithms.
-Investigate the usage of Causal Representation Learning to improve the performance of a classifier on out-of-distribution data.
+summary: Study with the goal of improving generalization capabilities of deep learning algorithms.
+Investigated the usage of Causal Representation Learning to increase the accuracy of a classifier on out-of-distribution data.
 tags:
   - crl
 date: 2023-01-15